fabiocicerchia/go-proxy-cache/README.md

 - `501 Not Implemented`
   If there's no domain defined in the main configuration nor in the domain overrides, and a client will request an unknown domain the status `501` is returned.
+- WebSocket and TimeoutHandler are not working together, because TimeoutHandler doesn't support Hijacker, so in order to have WebSocket support the setting `TimeoutHandler` must be set to `-1`.

 ## References